federicobendinelli/opengl-cube/README.md

 # opengl cube

-## Important note:
-if you are for copying the code on the source.cpp, it's likely you want to read the 'guide.md' file

 ## version 0.1.0 is now released (6/1/2023): here are the updates
 - UV's are now fully forking